Blasphemy: Middle Ages

-The intellectual culture of the early English Englightenment had embraced ironic or scoffing tones in contradistinction to the idea of sacredness in revealed religion.
+The intellectual culture of the early English Enlightenment embraced ironic or scoffing tones in contradistinction to the idea of sacredness in revealed religion.
 The characterization of "scoffing" as blasphemy was defined as profaning the Scripture by irreverent "Buffoonery and Banter".
 From at least the 18th century on, the clergy of the Church of England justified blasphemy prosecutions by distinguishing "sober reasoning" from mockery and scoffing.
 Religious doctrine could be discussed "in a calm, decent and serious way" (in the words of Bishop Gibson) but mockery and scoffing, they said, were appeals to sentiment, not to reason.

-In Whitehouse v.
-Lemon (1976), the last blasphemy prosecution heard by English courts, the court repeated what had by then become a textbook standard for blasphemy cases:
+Common law

+It was a common law crime according to William Blackstone's Commentaries on the Laws of England:

+Blasphemy against the Almighty is denying his being or providence, or uttering conteumelious reproaches on our Savior Christ.
+It is punished, at common law by fine and imprisonment, for Christianity is part of the laws of the land".